LuisM78/Occupancy-detection-data/README.md

 Please do not forget to cite the publication!
 Thank you!

 Keywords: Linear discriminant analysis, Classification and Regression Trees, Random forests, energy conservation in buildings, occupancy detection,  GBM models.
+R, Rstudio, Caret, ggplot2.